brandonchinn178/kdl-test/README.md

 # kdl-test

-This repository implements an implementation-agnostic test suite for [KDL](https://kdl.dev).
+An implementation-agnostic test suite for [KDL](https://kdl.dev) implementations.

-The [official test cases](https://github.com/kdl-org/kdl/tree/main/tests) are underspecified and requires implementations have a rendering implementation ([ref](https://github.com/kdl-org/kdl/issues/252)).
-This test suite is minimal and only verifies that you've parsed the document correctly.
+The [official test cases](https://github.com/kdl-org/kdl/tree/main/tests) are underspecified and requires implementations have a rendering implementation ([ref](https://github.com/kdl-org/kdl/issues/252)). `kdl-test` only requires that implementations can parse a KDL document, and validates values via a JSON protocol.

 ## Installation

-Download binaries on the release page.
+Download binaries on the [releases page](https://github.com/brandonchinn178/kdl-test/releases).

+Alternatively, use [dotslash](https://dotslash-cli.com/docs) using the config in the GitHub release notes.

 ## Usage